 So, yeah, here I am.
 It finally feels right to go.
 I’ve stayed here a lot longer than I thought I would, for reasons both personal and professional.
 I spent much of this ‘summer’ seething about the discrepancy between Scotland’s weather and England’s.
 And then, by extension, the rest of Europe’s.
 WHY DOES EVERYWHERE ELSE GET 25-30 DEGREES AND WE BARELY HIT 18?
 HMM?
 ANSWER ME THAT, SCOTLAND.
 And, of course, the disastrous Brexit vote was an even stronger catalyst.
 I want to explore Europe while I still have easy access to it.
 So that’s where I’m planning to go first.
 Don’t ask me anything else yet.
 I have no idea.
 I haven’t booked a single thing.
 Ironically, I may not even try to head somewhere warm.
 (The allure of getting to wear my winter coat is strong.
 What can I say?
 It’s a sexy coat.)
 All I know is I need to be out of my flat by 27 October.

-If you get The Untamed Lowdown, you may have read this next bit already, since I emailed it out to you on 5 July.
+If you get my emails, you may have read this next bit already, since I emailed it out to you on 5 July.
 But I want to share it again here:

 I have back-and-forthed a lot about whether to hit the road, working as I travelled, or whether to have a base to take shorter trips from.
 So far I’ve opted for the latter, so I could grow my business and work on my health (learning how to control my bowel disease – ulcerative colitis – through diet alone was a huge goal of mine, which I’m pleased to say I achieved earlier this year).